 There is a need to recognise and accept that the approach taken to date was right at the time for Wales, but that the world has changed.
-Globally, there has been widespread recognition, particularly in the last two years, that more traditional approaches to digital technology in health and social care are no longer fit for purpose.
+Globally, there has been widespread recognition, particularly in the last two years, that more traditional social care are no longer fit for purpose.